sairam751/ML_Project_Classification/readme.md

 ## 3. Configuration File

-    ## 3.1  Replace the Project Name and Details
+### 3.1  Replace the Project Name and Details

 - In config.yaml file replace name of the file with your project name
 - Replace project name in data ingestion configuration

-# 4. Data Ingestion Steps
+## 4. Data Ingestion Steps

+-test